IBM/wx-ibmcloud-solutions-scc/docs/lab/2_2-exam-scan-results.md

     You should see a rule that has failed with the Description: Check whether Cloud Object Storage can be accessed only through a private endpoint (Context-based restrictions or service) and allowed IPs (A)

     ![alt text](../images/2.2.8.a.png)

+EXPLAIN WHAT THE FAILED RULE IS AND HOW IT WILL BE FIXED